KWARC/kalah-game/spec/040-set-command.md

 `info`-group
 ------------

-On connecting, the server may inform the client about itself.
+On connecting, server and client may inform each other about each other.
 The options of this group are:

-`info:server-name` (string)
+`info:name` (string)

-: A name of the server or the implementation
+: A name of the client/server

-`info:online` (integer)

-: The number of currently connected clients.
+`info:authors` (string)

+: Authors who wrote the client

+`info:description' (string)

+: A brief description of the client's algorithm.

 `time`-group
 ------------